borys569/opsfleet-tasks/readme.md

        aws s3 ls
        ```

-- To create actual deployment with your app, you may use _deployment-eample.yaml file.
+- To create actual deployment with your app, you may use` _deployment-eample.yaml` file.
 Replace the image name with your application image name.
-Please note that this deployment does not expose any app ports as services and does not configure ingress.
-It only runs an app so you can test it.
+Please note that this deployment only exposes the app port as a kubernetes service.
+The app is accessible to other deployments in the cluster but the app ports are not exposed externally.
+Normally you would want to expose the app externally.
+For this an ingress resource needs to be configured. the cluster is already setup with AWS ingress controller (aws-load-balancer-controller) which managers ingress resources.
    `kubectl apply -f _deployment-example.yaml`